 Venison Scaloppine, the Perfect Dish

-Although this dish can just as easily be prepared with veal, chicken, duck, and pork, my preference is venison.
-The earthy flavor of the venison is perfectly balanced with the wine and butter perfectly balance the earthiness of the wild game.
+This dish lends itself just as easily to veal, chicken, duck, and pork — but my personal preference is venison.
+For one thing, the wine and butter perfectly balance the earthiness of the wild game.
 The earthy flavor and fabulous texture of the mushrooms are a great complement to it, too.

-If you like this dish, it is in my latest book, Recipes and Tips for Sustainable Living.
-This would be a fantastic Christmas gift!
+If you like this dish, it is in my latest book, Stacy Lyn’s Harvest Cookbook.
+This would be a fantastic gift to someone you love!!

 - 1 1/2 pounds venison loin